dwrobel/flatcam/README.md

 13.03.2020

 - fixed a bug in CNCJob generation out of a Excellon object; the plot failed in case some of the geometry of the CNCJob was invalid
+- fixed Properties Tool due of recent changes to the FCTree widget

 12.03.2020